Arc travel time and path choice model estimation subsumed: Introduction

+There are multiple implications of this work. \cite{ramos2020route} show empirically that inaccuracies in travel time estimates $\hat \arctt$ used as input for route choice modeling may be absorbed by route choice model parameters $\hat \pmbeta$.
+Since estimated route choice models are employed to address planning problems, erroneous parameter estimates can adversely affect the resulting solutions.
+For instance, overestimating traffic flow in a specific area of the network can result in unnecessary infrastructure investments.
+Our proposed simultaneous estimation approach addresses the inaccuracies arising from the interdependence between the two estimation problems.
+Moreover, since our approach allows mixing observations at different levels of granularity, it reduces the data requirements and mitigates privacy concerns related to tracking the position of individual drivers.
+To the best of our knowledge, this is the first work to estimate a route choice model for a road traffic network using only travel time observations.

-The remainder of the paper is structured as follows.
-In Section~\ref{section:litreview}, we describe the work of \cite{Bertsimas2019travel}, and the arc-based path choice model of \cite{FosgEtAl13} that we use in our our experiments.
-In Section~\ref{section:motivation} we provide an illustrative example, and in Section~\ref{section:methodology} we introduce our method.
+The paper is structured as follows.
+In Section~\ref{section:litreview}, we describe related work on travel time estimation with a particular focus on \citet{bertsimas2019travel}, along with a background on route choice modeling.
+In Section~\ref{section:motivation}, we provide an illustrative example, and in Section~\ref{section:methodology}, we introduce our method.
 We report numerical experiments in Section~\ref{section:experiments}, and finally, we provide concluding remarks in Section~\ref{sec:Conclusion}.

-\section{Related work}
+\section{Related Work}

-Our work is situated at the intersection between the literature on arc travel time estimation and path choice model estimation.
-A comprehensive literature review on these two topics is out of the scope of this paper.
-Instead, we focus this section on the most closely related works and refer to \cite{ttreview} or \cite{ttreview2} for broader reviews on travel time estimation and refer to \cite{PRATO200965}, \cite{FrejZimm21}, and \cite{ZimmFrej20} for broader reviews concerning path choice models.
-First, we briefly outline the method of \cite{Bertsimas2019travel} that we base our work on.
-Second, in Section~\ref{FosgProb}, we describe recursive path choice models \citep{ZimmFrej20} that allow for maximum likelihood estimation of unknown parameters based on trajectory observations.
-Finally, in Section~\ref{sec:constrastsSynergies} we discuss contrasts and synergies between these works.
+Given our focus on the simultaneous estimation problem, our work lies at the intersection of travel time estimation and route choice model estimation.
+As highlighted in the introductory section, at this intersection we are only aware of studies on passenger flow assignment \citep[e.g.,][]{ChenEtAl25,MoEtAl23,SunEtAl15}.
+Their primary objective is to assign trip observations to paths in the public transport network, but they also estimate travel times (or generalized costs) in the process.
+As highlighted in the introductory section, whereas we share the problem definition, the structure of public transport networks differs from that of road traffic networks.
+Furthermore, GPS data may provide more granular trip observations compared to AFC data.
+Thus, the approaches on passenger flow assignment do not directly apply to our setting.

+Therefore, this section reviews the extensive literature that treats the two estimation problems in isolation.
+We begin with a brief overview of travel time estimation to motivate why we consider \cite{bertsimas2019travel} the work most closely related to ours.
+We benchmark our travel time estimation results against those obtained using their approach, and for this reason, we describe their methodology in Section~\ref{sec:litRevBertsimas}.
+Our approach applies to differentiable route choice models.
+In Section~\ref{section:pathchoicemodel}, we review route choice models and highlight the complementarity of our work.